Jean-François Champollion: Family life

-Champollion first declared his love for Pauline Berriat in 1807.
-Pauline was Zoé's sister, and thus his sister-in-law.
+In 1807, Champollion first declared his love for Pauline Berriat, sister of Jacques-Joseph's wife Zoé.
 His love was not reciprocated, so Champollion instead had an affair with a married woman named Louise Deschamps that lasted until around 1809.
-In 1811, Louise remarried and Pauline died in 1813.
+In 1811, Louise remarried; in 1813, Pauline died.

 It was around this time that Champollion met Rosine Blanc (1794–1871), whom he married in 1818, after four years of engagement.
 They had one daughter, Zoraïde Chéronnet-Champollion (1824–1889).
 Rosine was the daughter of a well-to-do family of Grenoblean glovemakers.
 At first, her father did not approve of the match, since Champollion was a mere assistant professor when they first met, but with his increasing reputation, he eventually agreed.
-Originally, Jacques-Joseph was opposed to his brother's marriage, too, finding Rosine too dull-witted, and he did not attend the wedding, but later he grew fond of his sister in-law.
-Although a happy family man, especially adoring his daughter, Champollion was frequently away for months or even years at a time, as he was traveling to Paris, to Italy, and to Egypt, while his family remained in Zoé and Jacques-Joseph's property in Vif, near Grenoble.
+Originally, Jacques-Joseph was opposed to his brother's marriage, too, finding Rosine too dull-witted, and he did not attend the wedding, but later he grew fond of his sister-in-law.
+Although a happy family man, especially adoring his daughter, Champollion was frequently away for months or even years at a time, as he was travelling to Paris, to Italy, and to Egypt, while his family remained in Zoé and Jacques-Joseph's property in Vif, near Grenoble.
 While in Livorno, Champollion developed an infatuation with an Italian poet, Angelica Palli.
-She presented an ode to Champollion's work at a celebration in his honor, and the two exchanged letters over the period 1826–1829 revealing the poor state of Champollion's marriage, yet an affair never developed.
+She presented an ode to Champollion's work at a celebration in his honour, and the two exchanged letters over the period 1826–1829 revealing the poor state of Champollion's marriage, yet an affair never developed.